rlivingsus/misc/AllBooks.md

 - Hollins, Peter?: Finish what you start; The Power of Self-Discipline
 - Holmberg, Charlie: Star Father
 - Holmes, James: A Brief guide to Maritime Strategy
 - Holmes, Jamie: 12 Seconds of Silence
+- Holstein, William: Battlefield Cyber
 - Hoff, Benjamin: The Tao of Pooh
 - Hood, Ann: Fly Girl
+- Hormozi, Alex: $100M Offers
 - Horn, Stacy: The Killing Fields of East New York
 - Hornby, Nick: Dickens and Prince
 - Hornfischer, James: Neptune's Inferno; The Fleet at Flood Tide; The Last Stand of the Tin Can Sailors